scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 This will return a 302 HTTP Response to `/someplace/else`.

-Scalatra has session handling built in by default.
-There are no modules or traits that you need to include.

 _Caution:_ `redirect` is implemented as a HaltException.
 You probably don't want to catch it in an action.

-Then you will be able to use the default cookie based session handler in your
-application:

-{pygmentize:: scala}
-get("/") {
-  if(session.contains("counter")) session("counter") = 0
-  session("counter") = session("counter").toInt + 1
-  "You've hit this page %s times!" format session("counter").toInt }
-{pygmentize}

 Handlers can be extremely useful when used properly, probably the most common use is the `params` convention, which gives you access to any parameters passed